arhat-dev/arhat/docs/Connectivity.md

       # coap broker address with port
       endpoint: coap.example.com:5684

-      # priority of coap connectivity, used to determine connection priority when method is auto, defaults to 0
-      priority: 1

       # transport protocol
       #
       # value can be one of the following